Honestpuck/NIST-macos-security-HOWTO/HOWTO.md

 Go through this file and write down the rule number and title for all the rules you don't think are needed in your organisation.
 At my company we decided "7.21 Enable Show All Filename Extensions" would confuse users.
 There may be others, CIS level 2 is a tight benchmark.

-Take this list and the PDF file and get Security to check if they are fine with your changes to the baseline.
+Take this list and the PDF file and get Security to check if they are fine with the baseline and your changes to it.
+(It might be best to ask them if they have a baseline they recommend _before_ you do anything but I forgot that step.)

 #### Now On To Building